 Wondering what to pack for our Oaxaca tour?
 Going on your own holiday adventure to explore Oaxaca solo?

-In this article you’ll find an intro to the weather in Oaxaca City and a handy list of suggestions for things women should pack when visiting.
+In this article you’ll find an intro to the weather in Oaxaca City and a handy list of suggestions for things that women should pack when visiting.

 The weather in Oaxaca